FastedNgoding/threejs-robot-embed/README.md

 # 🤖 3D Robot Viewer (Embeddable)

-This project is a lightweight and responsive **3D robot viewer** built with [Three.js](https://threejs.org).
-It allows you to load and display GLB models, specifically the expressive robot model, and is optimized for embedding into any website using an `<iframe>`.
+This is a lightweight and responsive **3D Robot Viewer** using [Three.js](https://threejs.org).
+You can embed it into any website using `<iframe>` and control the 3D model interactively.

 ---

 ## 🔥 Features

-- ✅ Real-time interactive 3D robot
+- ✅ Real-time 3D rendering of a robot model
-- ✅ Transparent and responsive canvas
+- ✅ Transparent background (for iframe integration)
-- ✅ Auto-rotate with user controls
+- ✅ Auto-rotation with user interaction support
-- ✅ GLB model loader (RobotExpressive.glb)
+- ✅ Adjustable zoom and camera angle
-- ✅ Easy to embed anywhere via `<iframe>`
+- ✅ Fully responsive layout for desktop and mobile

 ---